sokolovstas/SublimeWebInspector/README.markdown

 Please help us prioritize.
 You can add feature requests or bugs to the [Issues List](https://github.com/sokolovstas/SublimeWebInspector/issues) here.

 ## Installation
-Find the "Web Inspector" package in the Sublime Package Manager and install it.
+Make sure the [Sublime Package Manager is installed](https://packagecontrol.io/installation) in Sublime.
+Run "Package Control: Install Package" command and choose "Web Inspector"

 ## Getting started
 - Open your web site root with "Open Folder" in Sublime.
 (This will allow Web Inspector to map a file on disk to a file in the browser.)